 Where in the town are the 199 steps?

 The 199 steps can be found in between the Old Town and St Mary’s Church in Whitby, North Yorkshire.
-Head over to the River Esk to the eastern side of Whitby where you’ll wind through the streets passed Sanders Yard Bistro, up toward the Duke of York turning right just before it.
+Head over to the River Esk to the eastern side of Whitby where you’ll wind through the streets past Sanders Yard Bistro, up toward the Duke of York turning right just before it.

 It took us around five or so minutes to climb the steps whilst enjoying the panoramic views on offer on the way up!
 We took a couple of stops for a breather and to enjoy the view, but found the steps weren’t as steep as we’d though.